actforgood/bigcsvreader/README.md

 Go standard csv package reads and processes all rows in ~`65s`.
 `ReadAll` API has the disadvantage of keeping all rows into memory.
 `Read` rows one by one API with `ReuseRecord` flag set has the advantage of fewer allocations, but has the cost of sequentially reading rows.
+> Note: It's a coincidence that parallelized version timing was ~equal to sequential timing divided by no of started goroutines.
+You should not take this as a rule.

 Bellow are some process stats captured with unix `TOP` command while running each benchmark.
 | Bench | %CPU | MEM |